Peltocephalus maturin: Description

-In addition to size, Peltocephalus maturin can be differentiated from its modern relative by the fact that the labial ridge that stretches closer to the outer surface of the dentary is higher up than the lingual (inner) ridge.
+In addition to size, P. maturin can be differentiated from its modern relative by the labial ridge that stretches closer to the outer surface of the dentary is higher up than the lingual (inner) ridge.
 Also unlike its modern relative, the two triturating surfaces enclosed by these ridges do not meet in the middle, as they are separated by a symphyseal ridge that stretches along the midline of the dentary.
 Additionally, each triturating surface can be divided into an anterior and posterior section, divided by a secondary ridge that runs at a right angle to the triturating surface.
 Ferreira and colleagues note that these features except for the presence of a secondary ridge are also shared by the enormous Miocene Stupendemys.
-However, Stupendemys and Peltocephalus maturin differ in that the latter has a more upturned symphyseal hook, narrower triturating surfaces and by having lower lingual ridges that from a V-shape towards the tip of the mandible, rather than the protruding ridges in Stupendemys that form a U-shape.
+However, Stupendemys and P. maturin differ in that the latter has a more upturned symphyseal hook, narrower triturating surfaces. and lower lingual ridges that form a V-shape towards the tip of the mandible, rather than the protruding ridges in Stupendemys that form a U-shape.

-One of the most notable things about Peltocephalus maturin is the size of the holotype mandible.
+One of the most notable things about P. maturin is the size of the holotype mandible.
 The dentary measures 27.8 cm in length, which is comparable to that of the Cretaceous marine turtle Archelon.
 Total length estimates were conducted through two approaches, both yielding similar results.
-Approach 1 suggests an estimated straight carapace length of approximately 1.70 m while approach 2 yielded a slightly longer 1.73 m.
-The lower and upper bounds lie between approximately 1.40-2.16 m.
-While this would put the total length of Peltocephalus maturin below those of giants like Archelon and Stupendemys, it would still be one of the largest freshwater turtles in terms of carapace length, matched only by Carbonemys (estimated straight carapace length 1.8 m).
-It also far exceeds any other freshwater turtle of the Quaternary such as the Asian narrow-headed softshell turtle (straight carapace length 1.40 m) and the Arrau turtle (straight carapace length 1.09 m).
+Approach 1 suggests an estimated straight carapace length around 1.70 m, while approach 2 yielded a slightly longer 1.73 m.
+The lower and upper bounds lie between roughly 1.40 and 2.16 m.
+While this would put the total length of P. maturin below those of giants Archelon and Stupendemys, it would still be one of the largest freshwater turtles in terms of carapace length, matched only by Carbonemys (estimated straight carapace length 1.8 m).
+It also far exceeds any other freshwater turtle of the Quaternary, such as the Asian narrow-headed softshell turtle (straight carapace length 1.40 m) and the Arrau turtle (straight carapace length 1.09 m).

 Phylogeny

-Phylogenetic analysis confirmed the relationship between Peltocephalus maturin and Peltocephalus dumerilianus, both of which forming a clade that is deeply nested within Podocnemididae.
-The levels of resolution do differ between the two analysis conducted, with the strict consensus being poorly resolved though still supporting the clade formed by the two Peltocephalus species.
+Phylogenetic analysis confirmed the relationship between P. maturin and P. dumerilianus, both of which forming a clade that is deeply nested within the Podocnemididae.
+The levels of resolution do differ between the two analyses conducted, with the strict consensus being poorly resolved, though still supporting the clade formed by the two Peltocephalus species.
 The Majority Rule Tree, depicted below, yielded better resolved results that are in line with the internal relationships that were recovered by previous studies.
-Within this tree, Peltocephalus species are the basalmost off-shoot of a branch that also includes Stupendemys and the various species of Bairdemys, together forming one of two distinct branches within Erymnochelyinae.
+Within this tree, Peltocephalus species are the basal-most offshoot of a branch that also includes Stupendemys and the various species of Bairdemys, together forming one of two distinct branches within the Erymnochelyinae.